0xSpaceShard/starknet-devnet/contracts/l1-l2-messaging/README.md

 This folder contains Cairo and Solidity contracts for Devnet developement.
 If you wish to check specifically one of the two chains README, please refer to the corresponding README:
 1. `solidity` folder for Ethereum related contracts with the [README](./solidity/README.md).
-2. `cairo` folder for Starknet related contracts, and example of how to work with starknet without running a L1 node in the [README](./cairo/README.md).
+2. `cairo` folder for Starknet related contracts, and example of how to work with starknet without running an L1 node in the [README](./cairo/README.md).

 ## E2E testing with Anvil and Devnet